ceph/ceph/doc/cephfs/fs-volumes.rst

 FS volumes and subvolumes
 =========================

-The volumes
-module of the :term:`Ceph Manager` daemon (ceph-mgr) provides a single source of truth for CephFS exports.
-The OpenStack shared file system service (manila_) and Ceph Container Storage Interface (CSI_) storage administrators among others can use the common CLI provided by the ceph-mgr volumes module to manage CephFS exports.
+The volumes module of the :term:`Ceph Manager` daemon (ceph-mgr) provides a single source of truth for CephFS exports.
+The OpenStack shared file system service (manila_) and the Ceph Container Storage Interface (CSI_) storage administrators use the common CLI provided by the ceph-mgr ``volumes`` module to manage CephFS exports.

-The ceph-mgr volumes module implements the following file system export
+The ceph-mgr ``volumes`` module implements the following file system export
 abstractions:

 * FS volumes, an abstraction for CephFS file systems